colbyj/bride-of-frankensystem/docs/building/longitudinal.rst

 Custom tables defined in ``tables/*.json`` accumulate rows across sessions.
 Every row carries the participant's ``participantID`` and a ``timeSubmitted`` timestamp.
 See :doc:`storing_custom_data`.

-In Pattern A, each visit is a separate ``participantID``, so rows naturally separate by visit — group by ``participantID`` then look up the shared ``mTurkID`` on the ``Participant`` table to combine across visits.
+In Pattern A, each visit is a separate ``participantID``, so rows naturally separate by visit — group by ``participantID`` then look up the shared ``externalID`` on the ``Participant`` table to combine across visits.
 In Pattern B, custom-table data lives in each deployment's own database, so analysis that spans days requires reading from both.

 Bringing participants back
 --------------------------